nohros/nsPopover/README.md

 ### ``ns-popover-hide-on-click {Boolean}``

 Whether or not to hide the popover when it is clicked on, default: ``true``.

+### ``ns-popover-mouse-relative {{String}}``

+Locks the position relative to the mouse.
+The following are possible values:
+ * x - Constraints the x axis to follow the mouse
+ * y - Constraints the y axis to follow the mouse
+ * xy - Constraints both the x and y axis to follow the mouse

 ### Programmatic Hiding of the Popover